Nullptr-Studios/Fight-Night-Finale/design/gdd.md

 Our game is inspired by popular classics in the beat 'em up genre; such as the renowned Streets of Rage franchise, the amazing Double Dragon Gaiden and lastly, the nostalgic Teenage Mutant Ninja Turtles: Shredder's Revenge.

-In order to deepen our understanding of the genre and our goals within it, we have spent a significant amount of our time playing through these wonderful games and taking notes on how they play, hoping to capture and translate their brilliance into a creation of our own.

-To that extent, we have spent countless hours in testing upon testing, trying to get the feel of our most important systems just right in order to make any beat 'em up player feel right at home.
-We remain committed to making our game feel great and plan to continue our rigorous testing routines until the very end of the development process.
+[ approach to parody ]

 ## Mechanics

-Starting off the Mechanics, the game features a 2.5D movement style wherein the player is able to move on a plane with both the width and depth directions.
+Starting off the Mechanics, the game features a 2.5D movement style where the player is able to move on a plane with both the width and depth directions.
 The player is also able to perform a jump which moves themself along the height direction, allowing for jump-attacks based on current depth.

 The main focus of the game, however,  is the combat itself, where players and enemies can perform a variety of different attacks.
 Each attack is formed by a different group of moves or "hits" (also commonly known as a combo, but I'm going to call this move sets as attacks to avoid confusion with the XP combo multiplication).

 Each move on the attack has a defined length and the player is supposed to learn how to time their moves properly in order to maximize their performance and damage.
 Each time a player presses the attack button, the character performs the next hit of the queue.
 However, when the player doesn't hit anyone or doesn't press the attack button within a certain amount of time; the attack is reset and the player would need to start the move set from the beginning again.
-In short, it is a dynamic combo system moving both players and enemies through certain pre-determined move-sets based on their action and inaction.

 To complement this combo system, as mentioned earlier, both the player and certain enemies (such as bosses) will include within them several options in their repertoire for attacks.
-These include basic attacks, jump attacks and specials/ultimates; all with their own distinct trigger conditions, combos and stats.
+These include basic attacks and specials that will change when the player is grounded or on air.

-Naturally, the game features a wide array of different enemies and bosses, each with their unique attack patterns and methods of attack; be it ranged or melee.
+The game features a wide array of different enemies and bosses, each with their unique attack patterns and methods of attack; be it ranged or melee.
 In total, there will be 3 bosses within the game, each with their own quirks.

 Additionally, as any good beat 'em up, the game will feature certain healing items that will heal the player on pickup.
 These will commonly found by chance when destroying a destructible object, such as a box.
 While enemies are also able to destroy these objects, they are unable to utilize the heal pickup.
 The healing item also does not respawn as to ensure a fair constant difficulty.

-Speaking of difficulty, each level will have an increasingly difficult battle; with waves of enemies including more and more complex types until eventually reaching the Final Boss.
-Naturally, each level will feature a unique layout to challenge our players in that way as well.

 Lastly, the game will feature weapons that, upon pickup, can be utilized to extend both a player and and enemy's reach and damage.
 These tools have a limited durability and can be thrown in order to severely damage them in exchange for a decent chunk of damage dealt upon contact.